ward-framework/ward-cli/README.md

 <!-- LICENSE -->
 ## License

-ward-server is distributed under the MIT License.
+ward-cli is distributed under the MIT License.
 See `LICENSE` for more information.